Matchbox Factories

 Custom Tag Property

-Section titled “Custom Tag Property”By default, the tag property is named tag
+Section titled “Custom Tag Property”By default, the tag property is named tag, but you can customize it:

 const const states: MatchboxFactory<{